Repeated mergers, mass-gap black holes, and formation of intermediate-mass black holes in nuclear star clusters: Introduction

 One of the most interesting event in GWTC-2 is GW190521, a binary black hole (BBH) consistent with the merger of two BHs with masses of $91.4^{+29.3}_{-17.5} \msun$ and $66.9^{+15.5}_{-9.2} \msun$ \citep{ligo2020new1,ligo2020new2}.
 Stellar evolutionary models predict no BHs with masses larger than about $50 - 70\msun$ (high-mass gap), resulting from the pulsational pair-instability process which affects massive progenitors.
 Whenever the pre-explosion stellar core is in the range $45 - 65\msun$, large amounts of mass can be ejected, leaving a BH remnant with a maximum mass around $50 - 70\msun$ \citep{heger2003,woosley2017}.
-Recent studies have shown that the exact lower boundary of the high-mass gap depends on the stellar metallicity: it is about $70\msun$ for Pop~III stars \citep{woosley2017}, $80\msun$ for intermediate-metallicity stars \citep{limongi2018}, and $70\msun$ for high-metallicity stars \citep{bel2020}; the upper boundary is around $125\msun$ whenever the metallicity is $\lesssim 10^{-3}$ \citep{spera2017,renzo2020}.
+Recent studies have shown that the exact lower boundary of the high-mass gap depends on the stellar metallicity \citep{woosley2017,limongi2018,bel2020,VinkHiggins2021}; the upper boundary is around $125\msun$ whenever the metallicity is $\lesssim 10^{-3}$ \citep{spera2017,renzo2020}.

 BHs more massive than the limit imposed by the pulsational pair instability can be produced dynamically in the core of a dense star cluster.
-Here, three- and four-body interactions can catalyze the growth of a BH seed through repeated mergers with smaller BHs \citep[e.g.,][]{gultek2004,anto2019,BaibhavGerosa2020,frsilk2020,MapelliDall'Amico2021}.
+Here, three- and four-body interactions can catalyze the growth of a BH seed through repeated mergers with smaller BHs \citep[e.g.,][]{gultek2004,antonini2019,BaibhavGerosa2020,frsilk2020,MapelliDall'Amico2021}.
 A fundamental limit for hierarchical mergers comes from the recoil kick imparted to merger remnants \citep[e.g.][]{lou10,lou11,VarmaGerosa2019}.
 Depending on the mass ratio and the spins of the merging BHs, the recoil kick can be as high as $\sim 100 - 1000\kms$, and could results in the ejection of the merger remnant if it exceeds the local escape speed.
 However, if the host cluster hosts a supermassive black hole (SMBH), or if the cluster does not have an SMBH but it is massive and dense enough, as in nuclear star clusters (NSCs) or the most massive globular clusters (GCs), hierarchical mergers can build up BHs in the mass gap and even form intermediate-mass black holes (IMBHs), possibly explaining the formation of GW19052-like events \citep[e.g.,][]{AntoniniGieles2020,FragioneLoeb2020,frsilk2020,BaibhavBerti2021,MapelliDall'Amico2021,TagawaKocsis2021a,TagawaKocsis2021c}.